-Homily (Reflection) for Thursday of the Tenth Week in Ordinary Time (I) (15th June, 2017) on the Gospel
+Homily (Reflection) for Thursday of the Tenth Week in Ordinary Time (II) (14th June, 2018) on the Gospel

 Topic: The cut-off mark.

-So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first reconcile to your brother or sister, and then come and offer your gift (Matt 5:23-24).
+So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first reconcile to your brother or sister, and then come and offer your gift.

 Obviously, more is expected of Jesus’ disciples to make the kingdom of heaven than of the old.
 One wonders, ‘If Jesus is to teach afresh today, what could He possibly expect of us?’
 Surely, being angry with others, insulting or calling others all sorts of names make no sense today.
-Again, what about leaving one’s offerings before the altar?
-Many things leave churches daily when their real owners are still in the churches.
+Again, one should leave his/her offerings before the altar and go to reconcile with his/her brother or sister first.
+Purses, handsets among so many other things keep leaving churches daily when their real owners are still in the churches.
 Only God knows where any offering kept before the altar will be when the person who kept it returns.

 It is true that things keep falling apart but Jesus has not changed the cut-off mark He gave.
-Therefore whoever would make the kingdom of heaven must cross the cut-off mark not minding how irrelevant we might consider some of them today.
+Therefore whoever would make the kingdom of heaven must cross the cut-off mark.

 Bible Reading: Ezek 36:16-32; Heb 4:1-13.